hyperthunk/hamcrest-erlang/README.markdown

 * any_of/1:     takes a list of matchers and evaluates true if at least one of them matches the supplied input
 * equal_to/1:   matches if X == Y is true
 * exactly_equal_to/1:   matches if X =:= Y is true
+* has_length/1: takes a number and produces a spec that matches a collection (list, set or gb_set) if the collection is of the specified length.
+* contains_member/1: takes a term and produces a spec that matches a collection (list, set or gb_set) if the collection contains the specified element.
 * isempty/0:    takes a list, tuple, set or gb_set and matches if it is empty
 * is/1:         when passed a value (term), acts exactly like equal_to; when passed a matcher, defers to it providing syntactic sugar
 * is_not/1:     inverse of is/1